MidnightDreamerX17/skill20/Optional/SkillDetails/BattleArts.md

 Chaos Strike (1) (Melee) - Attack, with damage type changed to chaos.
 (Battle Arts Level / 2) added to damage, for a minimum of +1 damage.
 The stamina cost is paid per individual attack.

 Chest / Hip Attack (2) (Melee) - Attack, and the weapon is your own body.
-The damage type is impact, and the amount of damage is equal to your Armor Class.
+This is considered a two-handed impact weapon, and the amount of damage is equal to your Armor Class.
 The stamina cost is paid per individual attack.

 Electric Strike (1) (Melee) - Attack, with damage type changed to electric.
 (Battle Arts Level / 2) added to damage, for a minimum of +1 damage.
 The stamina cost is paid per individual attack.